JannesPeeters/suncharge/README.md

 # SunCharge
-At SunCharge, we specialize in manufacturing eco-friendly car batteries for electric vehicles and home batteries.
+SunCharge specializes in manufacturing eco-friendly car batteries for electric vehicles and home batteries.
 Ensuring the smooth operation of our production process and timely delivery of our products to customers is paramount.
 Our dedicated team of data analysts provides forecasts based on sales projections, enabling us to anticipate the demand for batteries in the coming months.
-With this insight, we can strategically plan our production schedules to meet customer demands.
+This insight allows us to strategically plan our production schedules to meet customer demands.
 Additionally, we track inventory levels of our finished products to ensure optimal stock availability.

+We seek your assistance in developing an intuitive monitoring system to detect supply chain issues and identify areas for improvement.
+By leveraging your services, we aim to make informed decisions that optimize our logistics operations effectively.

+## Supply Chain
+Outlined below is an illustrative depiction of our supply chain infrastructure.
+Our company contains three production plants and five distribution centers.
+Our finished products are manufactured within our production plants and transported to our distribution centers, responsible for the distribution among our customers.
+Every distribution center covers a specific area.
+Our production plants have a dedicated area to temporarily store our finished products (vendors 1001, 1002, and 1003).
+Our six external vendors cover the supply of our raw materials.
 ![Schematic overview of our supply chain](img/schematic_overview_of_data.png)

-We are seeking your assistance in developing an intuitive monitoring system to detect supply chain issues and identify areas for improvement.
-By leveraging your services, we aim to make informed decisions that optimize our logistics operations effectively.
+## Data Description
+#### BOM
+The build of materials lists the materials we use to build our finished products.
+#### Purchases
+Ordered finished products by our distribution centers to meet sales requirements.
+1. Vendor Shipment Date: This is the date when the vendor or supplier ships the goods.
+2. Arrival Date Yard: This is the scheduled date when the shipment is expected to arrive at a specific yard or storage facility within the supply chain network.
+3. Goods Receipt Date: The goods are received at their final destination or point of delivery.
+#### Inventory
+A list of the finished products that are available in our plants.
+1. Gross Inventory Quantity: This represents the total quantity of a particular item in inventory, including all available stock, regardless of its condition or location.
+2. On-Shelf Inventory Quantity: This refers to the quantity of inventory that is physically present and available for sale or use on shelves or storage locations within a facility or retail store.
+3. In-Transit Quantity: This represents the quantity of inventory in transit between locations within the supply chain.
+#### Forecast
+Expected sales for the upcoming months.